daostack/alchemy-monorepo/documentation/overview.md

 ### Proposals, Schemes, Votes, Stakes, Queues, etc

-All classes all implement some common patterns.
+All basic Entity classes in the client library implement a number of common functions.

-All classes implement `search`  function as a class method, which can be used to search for those entities on the subgraph.
+For example, all these classes implement a `search`  function as a class method, which can be used to search for those entities on the subgraph.
-For example, to get all DAOs that are called `Foo`, you can do:
+To get all DAOs that are called `Foo`, you can do:

 ```
 import { DAO } from '@doastack/client'